Winter Windshield Protection Tips & Tricks

 Moreover, if you have remote access to the car by way of your smartphone, activate the heating system 10 minutes before you enter and you may avoid using an ice scraper altogether.
 Winter will soon pass and the promise of a spring renewal should encourage you to make it through the season.

+Check out all the vision and safety parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For additional information on windshield protection, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.